 The Board is a body corporate and politic created and existing under the laws of the State of Missouri, including particularly the Missouri Development Finance Board Act, Sections 100.250 to 100.297, inclusive, of the Revised Statutes of Missouri, as amended (the "Act").

-The City is a constitutional charter city and political subdivision of the State of Missouri.
+The City of Independence, Missouri (the "City") is a constitutional charter city and political subdivision of the State of Missouri.
 See the caption "THE CITY" herein and "Appendix A: INFORMATION CONCERNING THE CITY OF INDEPENDENCE, MISSOURI."